~ A text by Irma ten Brink ~

 But this is not as easy as it seems because we are often not aware that we are busy with our past or future.
 In the discovery of the transformation and letting go of past and future with all its fears, habitual programmes, illusions etc., lies the unveiling of the natural state.

 And all these levels are infinite, most levels are also unconscious.
 Some we can become conscious of to a certain depth, some will remain a mystery forever.
-But they do influence our lives and to acknowledge that is an important step.
-To acknowledge that you don’t know anything at all and that you will never be able to grasp or understand it.
+But they do influence our lives and to acknowledge that is an important step as is the acknowledgement that comes with it that you don’t know anything at all and that you will never be able to grasp or understand it.

 Life is a mystery, we don’t know where we come from, we don’t know where we are going but we can trust it, we can trust that it is as it should be and it is good precisely the way it is.
 We don’t have to understand in order to trust!

-And maybe, if it is meant to be, we may become aware of this intimacy that we came from and are going back to, which is always very much here in the present moment.
-This intimate awareness is always here, before, during and after life.
+And maybe, if it is meant to be, we may become aware of this intimacy which is always very much here in the present moment.
+I experience it as a reminder of an undefinable essence from which we came, which is present now and where we will go back to after life.